AviatrixSystems/terraform-aviatrix-aws-controlplane/README.md

 - If `ha_distribution` is set to "inter-region", the hosted zone specified by `zone_name` must already exist in Route 53.

+- Authentication for AWS should be [configured](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/quickstart.html#configuration) so that helper Python scripts can run on `terraform destroy`.

 ### Usage Example

 #### Single-AZ